-Of Note — The spectacular paneling is original to the house and the homeowners planned to scrap it...but we advocated, somewhat gently, for preserving it, stating that it would absolutely provide a luxuriant and stately variable to the home.
-And, of course...they love it.
+Of Note — The spectacular wood paneling is original to the house.
+The homeowners initially planned to remove it all in favor of a more modern look, but we gently advocated for preserving it, believing it would provide a rich, luxuriant, and stately textural contrast to the brighter, cleaner updates.
+They are now thrilled they kept it.

 Design & Space Plan — Brian David Roberts